 Section 7: Committee chairmen will be appointed and/or removed by the President on an ad hoc basis, or as circumstances warrant, with the approval of both the Executive Board and the Faculty Advisor.
 Removal will be for just cause.
 The Removal may be appealed to the membership at the next general meeting and such appeals must be ratified by a 2/3 vote of members present.

 Article IV: Board of Directors

-Section 1: The Board of Directors consists of the Executive Board, including Faculty Advisor(s), Committee chairmen, and individuals whose positions are specifically notated in Articles V and VIII of the Constitution, by positions created through the processes delineated in Section 10 of this Article, and those positions specifically listed in this article (Section 4) as permanent Board of Directors positions.
+Section 1: The Board of Directors consists of the Executive Board, including the Faculty Advisor, Committee chairmen, and individuals whose positions are specifically noted in Articles V and VIII of the Constitution, by positions created through the processes delineated in Section 10 of this Article, and those positions specifically listed in this article (Section 4) as permanent Board of Directors positions.

-Section 2: Only Full or Associate Members of the IRC can be appointed to Board of Directorís positions.
+Section 2: Only Full or Associate Members of the IRC can be appointed to Board of Director’s positions.

 Section 3: Terms of Offices of the Board of Directors shall be as follows:

 1. All Executive Board members maintain their seat until the first Monday after spring graduation or the first Monday after elections in the fall semester, whichever comes first;